 Additionally, Microsoft offers a wide range of software applications and cloud-based computing services such as Bing, Microsoft Azure, Microsoft Dynamics CRM Online, Microsoft Office 365, OneDrive, Skype, Xbox Live, and Yammer.
 There is no direct substitution for these products and services, however, indirect substitution exists.

 Indirect substitution for Microsoft products and services belonging to productivity and business processes segment include a wide range of stationary products, planners and organizers.
 Indirect substitution for Microsoft gaming and recreation products, on the other hand, include but not limited to music, movies, sports, spending time with friends and family members etc.

-In Productivity and Business Processes operating segment Microsoft competes with software and global application vendors such as Adobe Systems, Apple, Cisco Systems, Facebook, Google, IBM, Oracle, SAP.
+In Productivity and Business Processes operating segment Microsoft competes with software and global application vendors such as Apple, Cisco Systems, Facebook, Google, IBM, and Slack, and many web-based and mobile application competitors as well as local application developers.
 Major Microsoft competitors in Intelligent Cloud segment include CA Technologies, Hewlett-Packard, IBM, and VMware.

 Porter, M. (1979) “How Competitive Forces Shape Strategy” Harvard Business Review

 Salinas, S. (2018) “Microsoft will start requiring partners and suppliers to offer paid family leave, and it will help cover the costs” CNBC, Available at: https://www.cnbc.com/2018/08/30/microsoft-will-require-partners-suppliers-to-offer-paid-family-leave.html